Why does multiple sclerosis seem to develop soon after a car accident?

 Does the car crash directly cause MS or does it trigger something that’s already there and just make it more noticeable?

 MS and Car Crash: What’s the Link?

-“This is very frequently asked by patients and their family members,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“This is very frequently asked by patients and their family members,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 “There are several risk factors for MS including low vitamin D, genetic factors, smoking and possibly some environmental factors,” explains Dr. Williams.

 “I have had patients who reported that their symptoms began after some type of ‘trauma,’ whether it be a psychologically stressful event or a physical trauma such as a car accident.

 “However, there has not been a proven link between trauma and onset of MS or exacerbations of MS.